morukele/hash-table/readme.md

 An educational and recreational attempt to program a hash table implementation using Rust.

+For the hash function, I used two function:

+- A basic hash function
+- the djb2 hash function

 > This is not for production purposes.
 Please use std::Hashmap.

 The code can be tested with